How to use PDF.js to highlight text programmatically

 Adding Nutrient to your project

-Install the @nutrient-sdk/viewer package via npm.
-If you prefer, you can also download the SDK manually:
+Install the @nutrient-sdk/viewer package via npm, or download the SDK manually:

 Terminal window